 -

 “Having several of Biancas prayer pieces in my home is like hosting a silent worship service in my home at all times.
-The painting's forms and light shift daily, inviting contemplation and prayer, always reminding me to be dwelling in the spirit throughout my day.
-The accompanying poem deepens its meaning of the work to me but also has become something for me to read to soften my heart and remember what it means to be loved and prayed for.
-It's not just having art on the wall, but each one is a space carved out in my home for reflection and remembrance of the preciousness of God.”
+The painting's forms invite contemplation and prayer, always reminding me to be dwelling in the spirit throughout my day.
+The accompanying poem increases the preciousness of the work to me.
+It has become something for me to read to soften my heart and remember what it means to be loved and prayed for.
+Each one is a space carved out in my home for reflection and remembrance of the preciousness of God.”

 Anonymous